 Grills, power tools, and other appliances can melt, bend, and distort siding when close enough.
 Leaning appliances against your home or storing them close by can be problematic.

 The best way to prevent damaged siding is to always be on the lookout for potential problems.
-Finding early signs of water damage, infestation, or general degradation can save you lots of money and headache by contacting your insurance and a professional contractor immediately.
+Finding early signs of water damage, infestation, or general degradation can save you lots of money and headaches by contacting your insurance and a professional contractor immediately.
 Checking the exterior of your home every few months for any problems is a great habit to start implementing.

 Clean and Upkeep